AdobeDocs/commerce-webapi/src/pages/graphql/schema/orders/queries/guest-order-by-token.md

 ---
-title: guestOrder query
+title: guestOrderByToken query
 ---

-# guestOrder query
+# guestOrderByToken query

 Use the `guestOrderByToken` query to retrieve guest order details based on token.